 2) Visit Mirador Interactive Museum (MIM) in Santiago with kids

+If your kids love science, be sure to add a place that will satisfy their interior little scientist.
 This prominent science museum boasts of many interactive exhibits for children and young adults.
 No wonder the museum’s motto goes- ‘place where everyone goes back to being a child.’
 Here the science is really at its best.

 The museum features many sections as- Art and science, robotics, mining, fluids, neurozone, genes, light, the universe tunnel etc with more than 350 interactive modules.
 Various activities for children here are thus not only entertaining but also educational.
 Permanent sections include- robotics, the construction, print and a 3D cinema.
 Museum is surrounded by a park where you can enjoy the interactive sculpture Los Penetrables, a playground and the Musical Garden.
 They have an on-site restaurant and cafeteria.